-Do you have videos, training materials, a separate conference room or multiple stores?
+Do you have videos, manuals, or materials, a separate conference room, or multiple stores?
 Then you probably have hired a full-time trainer for your company.

-Larger chains are able to spread the cost of a salaried retail sales trainer whose sole job is to deliver and monitor training across a variety of stores increasing the ROI for the investment.
-These trainers usually create a program that takes tribal knowledge and expands it so everyone from the new hires to the existing employees learns the right way to do everything.
+Larger chains are able to spread the cost of a salaried retail sales trainer whose sole job is to deliver and monitor instruction across a variety of stores increasing the ROI.
+These trainers usually create a program that takes tribal wisdom and information and expands it so everyone from the new hires to the existing employees learns the right way to do everything.

 They usually come with a background of success as a trainer.

-Since training will be their sole responsibility, they can focus on getting that job done.
+Since this will be their sole responsibility, they can focus on getting the job done.

-They usually travel from store to store to give hands-on training.
+They usually travel from store to store to provide a hands-on experience.